preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/document-types/index.rst

     - Term-driven: Authors can select approvers from a defined list only.
 Which approvers will be available depends on the Properties selected for the documents.
 You select the term(s) here.
     - Based on person property: You select one of the person properties defined, for example Document owner or Approver.
     - Group: (A description will be added soon.)
-+ **Conversion*: Select if conversion will be available, and then choose how.
++ **Conversion**: Select if conversion will be available, and then choose how.

 Don't forget to save your changes.

 Review
 ---------
-On this tab you set how Feedback and Review of documents will work.
+On this tab you handle settings for Feedback and Review of documents.
 When a document of this Document Type has passed it's Review Date, a link to the document is placed in the list "Expired review".

 .. image:: document-types-review.png